moan0s/garage-docker-ansible-deploy/docs/installing.md

 - `stop` - stops all systemd services

+- `configure-garage` - applies your configuration to the nodes

 `setup-*` tags and `install-*` tags **do not start services** automatically, because you may wish to do things before starting services, such as importing a database dump, restoring data from another server, etc.